toshikiochiai/NPVAE/README.md

 * `preprocessing.py` performs preprocessing.
 Please run it first when you want to train this model.
 * `train.py` is executed when you want to train this model on your own data set and obtain new parameters.
 * `calculate_z.py` calculates latent variables corresponding to input compounds based on learned parameters.
+* `calculate_z_simple.py` calculates latent variables in the same way as above.
+This version is used when using the published parameters.
 * `evaluate.py` is executed to evaluate the reconstruction accuracy after training.
 * `visualize.py` visualizes latent variables by dimensionality reduction.
 You can also colorize and see the distribution of specific compounds you set.
 * `generate.py` generates new compound structures from the space around a specified compound based on a learned model.